NeuralMMO/beta/rst/game_wiki.rst

   - Consume to restore 5 health per gloves level.
   - Requires at least one skill greater than or equal to the glove level to use.

-  The same rules about levels apply to poultices as rations.
+  The same rules about levels apply to poultices and rations.

 |icon| Market